yosukesakai/NCS_Microphone_Project/README.md

 Making NCS Microphone and Fieldrecording Workshop was held at Hoshiniwa, Yaba-kei, Oita, JP.
 With 9 perticipants, Jul 2016.
-This workshop is supported by [FabLabYamaguchi](http://fablabyamaguchi.com).
+This workshop is supported by [FabLab Yamaguchi](http://fablabyamaguchi.com).

 <img src="pics/workshop/YabaFes7.jpg" width="300">
 prepared parts